Bojarajan073/data-version-control/README.md

 If the dataset was intentionally modified and should represent a new version, update the DVC tracking information and commit the resulting .dvc metadata change to Git.

 Quick Reference
-Installation
+Install DVC
 brew install dvc

-Git Initialization
+Initialize Git
 git init

-DVC Initialization
+Initialize DVC
 dvc init

 Track Dataset